Phuire-Research/STRATIMUX-TEMPLATE/README.md

 * [Unified Turing Machine](https://github.com/Phuire-Research/Stratimux/blob/main/The-Unified-Turing-Machine.md) - The governing concept for this entire framework.:|

 ## Change Log ![Tests](https://github.com/Phuire-Research/Stratimux/actions/workflows/node.js.yml/badge
+### QoL 0.2.48
+* Exported both the Stage and PartialStaging Types for Algorithmic Stage Generation.
 ### Strategy Determine 0.2.47
 * Ensured that the Strategy Determine helper function is working as intended.
 Noting it creates a single Action Strategy, this is used primarily in Methods to ensure Halting Completeness.
 * Now accepts Any Action and no longer requires an options object.